Farmerjoe12/google-homepage/README.md

-# A recreation of the Google homepage.
+# A Recreation of the Google Homepage

 This project is a simple recreation of the google homepage, with search box and nav bars.
 Nothing else is functional; i.e. links are dead and search bar doesn't search, but it's a good starting project.